304 North Cardinal St.

 Juliet Tomato is a hybrid variety, not an open-pollinated heirloom.
 Introduced in the 1990s, this hybrid cultivar was bred using natural techniques by Known-You Seed.
 Juliet Tomato went on to win the All-America Selections Award in 1999 for best vegetable variety.

 Juliet is an indeterminate tomato variety.
-This means the vines grow longer and longer throughout the growing season, producing more clusters of tomatoes as they grow.
+This means the vigorous vines grow longer and longer throughout the growing season, producing more clusters of tomatoes as they grow.
 This leads to a long harvest season.
 The vines commonly grow to 6′-10′ long and must be supported by some sort of trellis.
 The best option is a proper tomato cage, but these plants can also be supported with a tomato stake.

 Juliet Tomatoes ripen early in tomato season, with the first tomatoes ripening about 60 days after the seedlings are transplanted into the outdoor garden.
 Harvest season for Juliet plants generally lasts about 12 weeks, with well-supported plants sometimes producing hundreds of tomatoes each!